-The frame that started the fat bike frenzy.
-The frame that changed everything in 2007.
-We didn't invent the fat bike (that would be Steve Baker, of Icicle Cycles out of Anchorage AK back in 1988), we reinvented it.
-Using ingenuity, along with a bit of alchemy, founder Greg Matyas developed the holy grail of rear hubs, the symmetrical 170mm (we got your Boost)!
-This hub design would remain the standard until 2012 when we developed a new symmetrical standard, one which allowed the use of 5” wide tires, the mighty 197mm hub, which the entire industry recognized as the simply the best design to do it all.
-Symmetrical design, cutting edge geometry (our competitors are now just catching up to what we designed 11 years ago), better stand over, and more tire clearance…just some of the reasons we catapulted the fat bike into the future.
+We didn't invent the fatbike, we reinvented it.
+The 2007 titanium Fatback revolutionized the industry.
+Using ingenuity, and a bit of alchemy, founder Greg Matyas developed the holy grail of rear hubs, the symmetrical 170mm (we got your Boost)!
+In earlier designs, the back end of the bike was bent outward to provide more chain clearance (along with a wider spindle for the chain rings), which necessitated the need for offset drilled rims, where all the spokes were on one side to re-center the wheel.
+Our hub design solved the problems associated with offset designs, and was soon adopted by all other frame manufacturers, and would remain the standard until 2012, when we developed a new symmetrical standard to allow the use of 5” wide tires, the mighty Fatback 197mm hub, which the entire industry recognized as the best design to do it all.
+Symmetrically designed hub flanges keep all spoke lengths and tension equal, building the ultimate wheel set.
+Our cutting edge stable, yet playful geometry (competitors are now just catching up to what we designed 13 years ago), better stand over, yet more tire clearance, …just some of the reasons we catapulted the fat bike into the future.

-In 2006, only the Surly Pugsley was available (there were also a couple of custom steel builders doing one-off frames using different rear hub standard, one of them being Ray Molina, who developed the offset design used by the Surly Pugsley, also used by Wildfire Designs and John Evingson , both local Alaskans), and great as it was, we had other ideas on design and geometry, and produced the first symmetrically designed fat bike, years ahead of our nearest competitors.
+In 2006, only the Surly Pugsley was commercially available (there were also a couple of custom steel builders doing one-off frames using the 135mm offset rear hub design, such as Wildfire Designs and John Evingson , both local Alaskans), and great as it was, we had other ideas on design and geometry, and produced the first symmetrically designed fatbike, years ahead of our nearest competitors.
 Our Ti frames had more stand over clearance, more tire clearance, better cable routing, slacker and taller head tubes, longer top tubes, lower bottom brackets, and shorter chain stays, all working in sync to provide the best handling, most confidence inspiring fat bike on the market to this day.
 Our bikes have more winter endurance wins than ALL other brands combined!

 We developed more than just frames, forks, and industry drive train standards.
-We made the first fat, single wall aluminum rims, and, working with Stan’s notubes, we introduced tubeless fat to the world in 2009 with our Uma II rims, capable of running pressures as low as 2psi.
-Our carbon Footprint rims set the standard for single wall, lightweight tubeless performance.
+We made the first fat, single wall aluminum rims, and, working with Stan’s Notubes, we introduced tubeless fat to the world in 2009 with our Uma II rims, capable of running pressures as low as 2psi.
+Our carbon rims set the standard for lightweight tubeless performance, and are capable of year-round use.
 Not the lightest, nor the least expensive, but no other rim comes close to weight, price, and durability.
-One of our Fatback Ambassadors, nine time US Moto Trials champion Pat Smage, rides trials on the carbon Footprint putting them to the ultimate test of durability.

-Our original bikes were made of Titanium.
-We loved the ride of Ti, but they were quite expensive, so we started producing aluminum frames in 2009, and steel frames made of True Temper OX Platinum in 2010.
-Our first carbon bike, the record setting Corvus came along in 2014 and once again took the world by storm with it’s fantastic handling, lightweight, and beautiful lines, it’s been ridden to multiple records in the world’s toughest events.
+Our original bikes were made of titanium.
+We loved the ride quality, they are expensive, so we started producing aluminum frames in 2009, and steel frames made of True Temper OX Platinum in 2010.
+Our first carbon bike, the award winning, record setting Corvus came along in 2014 and once again took the world by storm with it’s fantastic handling, lightweight, and beautiful lines.
+The Corvus holds the records in virtually every winter endurance event.

 In 2015 we developed our first “trail” inspired fat bike, the Skookum, with long, low, and slack geometry, suspension corrected for 5” travel fork.
-This bike brought fat to a whole new crowd-the shredders!
-Brand manager and longtime industry guru FuzzyJohn, who helped develop the frame says it’s the funnest bike he’s ever ridden.
+This bike brought fat to an entirely new crowd, the shredders!
+Longtime industry guru FuzzyJohn, who helped develop the frame says it’s the funnest bike he’s ever ridden.
 We hear this comment quite often these days.

 Greg Matyas was born and raised in Anchorage, Alaska where he has a long history of racings skis, bikes and wrestling wolves.
 In 2007 he opened Speedway Cycles, which caters to all aspects of the cycling community including entry level and kids bikes to top of the line mountain and road bikes.
 He is the mastermind behind the Fatback bike line and continues to use his vast cycling knowledge and enthusiasm for the sport to improve on the Fatback design and bring new and innovative products to the market.